Light at the End of the Breakup

 2. Be Grateful for the Good

 I think one of the toughest things for me in a breakup has been mourning all of the good I had to say goodbye to.
 Even when it was my choice, or when there were things missing for me in a relationship, I clearly was with that person for a reason (or many reasons, rather) and having to let those things go sucks.
 My mind is so quick to remember only the good post-breakup and to be honest, it feels really yucky and hard for me to try and focus on “the bad” or the reasons we didn’t work out.
 So my mind quickly becomes a spiral of sadness missing those good characteristics, fearful I’ll never find that again.
-I think there’s part of me that feels to fully move on to someone else, I’d need to fully reject all that my exes were and start fresh with a new human and their different qualities.
+I think there’s part of me that feels that in order to fully move on to someone else, I’d need to fully reject all that my exes were and start fresh with a new human and their different qualities.
 But the truth is that will never be possible, and we date and are in relationship with people to learn to love others yes, but also to more fully form our hearts and to learn things about ourselves, and to continue growing into the person we’d like to be.
 This is such good news!
 Because that means a relationship that didn’t “work out” doesn’t have to be thrown in the trash, forgotten and left behind with the hopes you’ll start fully over again next time.
 No, you get to carry with you the good from that relationship and the pieces of yourself that are different and stronger and better because of them.
 So now this is something I try to be grateful for rather than sad about.
 How lucky that I’ve been able to date people who have all loved me in their unique ways, and who have taught me things about life and faith and feelings, and who have hopefully walked away from me and our relationship better and more equipped for the next person they date.
 I don’t spend much time feeling grateful for the exes of my boyfriends, but maybe I should, and I sure hope the new girlfriends and wives of people I’ve dated may someday be grateful for how I helped shape the men they are with now.

 3. Comparison is Not Your Friend